© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Medieval undercroft at 72/74 High Street is a scheduled monument protected by Historic England under reference 1005924.
 View the official record →

-The medieval undercroft at 72/74 High Street is a vaulted stone chamber of thirteenth-century date, surviving beneath a property in Surrey.
+The Medieval undercroft at 72/74 High Street is a vaulted stone chamber of thirteenth-century date, forming part of a substantial medieval building in Surrey.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005924.

 Medieval undercroft at 72/74 High Street is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005924.